peter88213/novelyst_retablex/docs/usage.md

 ---

-A plugin providing a scene relationship matrix for [novelyst](https://peter88213.github.io/novelyst/).
+A plugin providing a csv relationship table export for novelyst.

 ### Installation

 If [novelyst](https://peter88213.github.io/novelyst/) is installed, the setup script auto-installs the *novelyst_retablex* plugin in the *novelyst* plugin directory.

-The plugin adds a "Matrix" entry to the *novelyst* "Tools" menu.
+- The plugin adds a "Relationship table export" submenu to the *novelyst* "Export" menu.

-## Usage

-### Starting the program

-- Start the matrix manager from the main menu: **Tools > Matrix**.

-### Operation

-#### Mouse wheel

-- Use the mouse wheel for vertical scrolling.
-- Use the mouse wheel with the `Shift` key pressed for horizontal scrolling.

-#### Add/remove relationships

-- Add/Remove relationships by klicking on the nodes with the `Ctrl` key pressed.

-### Exit

-- When closing the window, you are asked whether changes shall be applied to the project.
+## "Relationship table export" Submenu entries

+- *csv* -- Export a comma-separated file, utf-8 encoded.
+- *csv (Excel)* -- Export a tab-separated file, utf-16 encoded.

 ## License